apache/arrow/docs/source/java/jdbc.rst

      }
    }

-Currently, it is not possible to override the type conversion for a supported type, or define a new conversion for an unsupported type.
+The mapping from JDBC type to Arrow type can be overridden via the ``JdbcToArrowConfig``, but it is not possible to customize the conversion from JDBC value to Arrow value itself, nor is it possible to define a conversion for an unsupported type.

 Type Mapping
 ------------